 Use of the optional GreenStart igniter will greatly simplify this process.
-See page 41.
+See page 42.

-- Make sure the air control is open (see below).
-If additional air is needed, open the door 1/4" during the first five minutes of startup. - Make sure the bypass is pulled out (see below). - See "Burning Your Heater" on page 24.
+- Make sure the air control is pulled out.
+If additional air is needed, open the door 1/4" during the first five minutes of startup. - Make sure the bypass is pulled out.

 Do not use colored paper or any material other than newspaper and cord wood to start a fire.
-This may damage the catalytic combustor.
+This may damage the combustor.